juju/terraform-provider-juju/docs/resources/access_offer.md

 page_title: "juju_access_offer Resource - terraform-provider-juju"
 subcategory: ""
 description: |-
   A resource that represent a Juju Access Offer.
+Warning: Do not repeat users across different access levels.
 ---

 # juju_access_offer (Resource)

 A resource that represent a Juju Access Offer.
+Warning: Do not repeat users across different access levels.